samid737/scrambledev/_posts/2018-03-04-auto-manoeuvring.md

 This shows that the distance between any point normal to the aircraft that intersects A path determines the error (notice yellow normal line in video).
 The intersection point can be retrieved via [Bezier - Line intersection](https://pomax.github.io/bezierjs/) test.

 ## What's next

-The [previous log](/scrambledev/2018/01/08/phaser-3-port-cameras-reinforcement-learning.html) demonstrated the attempt of implementing AI using reinforcement learning, which was super interesting , but experimental.
-I am still convinced that this approach can provide results, but I had to proceed with an alternative and decided not to reside to this method for now, but instead further utilize the existing autopilot control system.

 The final step is to add some sort of descision making logic to the auto manoeuvring system.
 Completing this allows me to focus on less aircraft related stuff.
 I have already been working on some vehicle designs for ground objects(targets), the spritesheets still have to be assembled.
 A Vehicle class is already prepared and will need further implementation once vehicles will be added to the simulation.